justinWGU/Embedded-Systems-Projects/README.md

 # Embedded Systems Projects

-## This project is a collection of small STM32 projects I've created.
+## This repo hosts a collection of small STM32 projects I've created.